 for information about their service, how to contact them, and for some great self-help resources.
 The University has signed up to Togetherall

 (formerly known as Big White Wall), which provides anonymous, round-the-clock professional support online.
 You can sign up for free using your Keele email address.
 You can also talk to your GP to discuss support, which could include accessing NHS mental health services or trying medication.
 Our Mental Health page

 has links to a number of support services you can contact, including Samaritans

 I'm struggling with my studies because of the pandemic

 It's really important you tell your School if your work has been affected.
-The University has an Exceptional Circumstances process, where you can ask for further assessment attempts or extensions.
-The University has lowered the barriers for evidence so more students can self-certify - you can read more about this on the University's website
+The University has an Exceptional Circumstances (ECs) process, where you can ask for further assessment attempts or extensions.
+You can visit the Keele website

 for full information on ECs, along with an instructional video.
 ASK can help you with the claim if you're having any problems.